Lots of children will be returning to nursery after months spent at home during lockdown.

 Top tips for returning to nursery after lockdown:

 Speak to your little one about the benefits of going back to nursery

 Remind them of their friends at nursery, their favourite nursery practitioners and the activities they do there.
-At nurseries by Gymfinity Kids we remained open to support key workers with childcare when they needed it the most.
+At nurseries by Gymfinity Kids, we remained open to supporting key workers with childcare when they needed it the most.
 But your child certainly isn’t alone in returning, many of their friends will be going back too.
 Any photos you have of them at nursery may be helpful.